igrishaev/pg2/docs/migrations.md

 ## Deps.edn examples

-Here is an example of an alias in `deps.edn` that prints pending migrations:
+Here is an example of an alias in a `deps.edn` project that prints pending
+migrations:

 ~~~clojure
 {:aliases